-When invoked without arguments, named reads the default configuration file /etc/named.conf, reads any initial data, and listens for queries.
+When invoked without arguments, named reads the default configuration file /usr/local/etc/named.conf, reads any initial data, and listens for queries.

+This option tells named to use only IPv4, even if the host machine is capable of IPv6. -4 and -6 are mutually exclusive.

+This option tells named to use only IPv6, even if the host machine is capable of IPv4. -4 and -6 are mutually exclusive.

+-c config-file

-- -4 This option tells named to use only IPv4, even if the host machine is capable of IPv6. -4 and -6 are mutually exclusive. - -6 This option tells named to use only IPv6, even if the host machine is capable of IPv4. -4 and -6 are mutually exclusive. - -c config-file This option tells named to use config-file as its configuration file instead of the default, / etc/named.conf.
-To ensure that the configuration file can be reloaded after the server has changed its working directory due to to a possible directory option in the configuration file, config-file should be an absolute pathname. - -d debug-level This option sets the daemon's debug level to debug-level.
+This option tells named to use config-file as its configuration file instead of the default, /usr/local/etc/named.conf.
+To ensure that the configuration file can be reloaded after the server has changed its working directory due to to a possible directory option in the configuration file, config-file should be an absolute pathname.

+This option prints out the default built-in configuration and exits.

+NOTE: This is for debugging purposes only and is not an accurate representation of the actual configuration used by named at runtime.

+-d debug-level

+This option sets the daemon's debug level to debug-level.
 Debugging traces from named become more verbose as the debug level increases.

-- -D string This option specifies a string that is used to identify a instance of named in a process listing.
-The contents of string are not examined. - -E engine-name When applicable, this option specifies the hardware to use for cryptographic operations, such as a secure key store used for signing. - When BIND 9 is built with OpenSSL, this needs to be set to the OpenSSL engine identifier that drives the cryptographic accelerator or hardware service module (usually pkcs11). - -f This option runs the server in the foreground (i.e., do not daemonize). - -g This option runs the server in the foreground and forces all logging to stderr. - -L logfile This option sets the log to the file logfile by default, instead of the system log. - -M option This option sets the default memory context options.
-If set to external, the internal memory manager is bypassed in favor of system-provided memory allocation functions.
-If set to fill, blocks of memory are filled with tag values when allocated or freed, to assist debugging of memory problems. nofill disables this behavior, and is the default unless named has been compiled with developer options. - -m flag This option turns on memory usage debugging flags.
+-D string

+This option specifies a string that is used to identify a instance of named in a process listing.
+The contents of string are not examined.

+-E engine-name

+When applicable, this option specifies the hardware to use for cryptographic operations, such as a secure key store used for signing.

+When BIND 9 is built with OpenSSL, this needs to be set to the OpenSSL engine identifier that drives the cryptographic accelerator or hardware service module (usually pkcs11).

+This option runs the server in the foreground (i.e., do not daemonize).

+This option runs the server in the foreground and forces all logging to stderr.

+-L logfile

+This option sets the log to the file logfile by default, instead of the system log.

+-M option

+This option sets the default (comma-separated) memory context options.
+The possible flags are:

+- fill: fill blocks of memory with tag values when they are allocated or freed, to assist debugging of memory problems; this is the implicit default if named has been compiled with --enable-developer. - nofill: disable the behavior enabled by fill; this is the implicit default unless named has been compiled with --enable-developer.

+-m flag

+This option turns on memory usage debugging flags.
 Possible flags are usage, trace, record, size, and mctx.
+These correspond to the ISC_MEM_DEBUGXXXX flags described in <isc/mem.h>.

+-n #cpus

-These correspond to the ISC_MEM_DEBUGXXXX flags described in <isc/mem.h>. - -n #cpus This option creates #cpus worker threads to take advantage of multiple CPUs.
+This option creates #cpus worker threads to take advantage of multiple CPUs.
 If not specified, named tries to determine the number of CPUs present and creates one thread per CPU.
-If it is unable to determine the number of CPUs, a single worker thread is created. - -p value This option specifies the port(s) on which the server will listen for queries.
+If it is unable to determine the number of CPUs, a single worker thread is created.

+-p value

+This option specifies the port(s) on which the server will listen for queries.
 If value is of the form <portnum> or dns=<portnum>, the server will listen for DNS queries on portnum; if not not specified, the default is port 53.
 If value is of the form tls=<portnum>, the server will listen for TLS queries on portnum; the default is 853.
 If value is of the form https=<portnum>, the server will listen for HTTPS queries on portnum; the default is 443.
-If value is of the form http=<portnum>, the server will listen for HTTP queries on portnum; the default is 80. - -s This option writes memory usage statistics to stdout on exit.
+If value is of the form http=<portnum>, the server will listen for HTTP queries on portnum; the default is 80.

+This option writes memory usage statistics to stdout on exit.